tc39/notes/es7/2015-11/nov-17.md

 BT: can we do this in a backwards compatible way?

 MM: Template string tag is the right approach to handle this.
 Something we can ship.
-This avoids the parsing problems because template string literals’ lexing wouldn’t need to change.
+This avoids the parsing problems because template string literals' lexing wouldn't need to change.

 MM: lots of issues with parsing related to RegExp, this may keep it from growing in complexity.